-HND in Art & Design (Graphics) // Level 5
+HND in Art & Design (Graphic Design) // Level 5

 This course is delivered at our Queen Alexandra Campus in Wallsend.
 It provides an understanding of the theory, skills and professional practice required to work in the field of graphic design.
 Combining practical skills, including the use of Adobe design packages, with essential theory such as the development of graphic design from its roots to the latest street and urban art, this course is designed to equip you with the knowledge and skills required for a successful career.